 Yummy Rules and Regulations

 You must be a Yummy Mummy Club member to win.
 Click to sign up!
 It's free and filled with perks.
 One comment per member.
 Entries accepted until December 12, 2011.
 Contest open to Canadian residents.
 Winners will be picked using www.random.org.
-Please mark the email email@example.com as a "safe sender" when you enter a Bookalicious giveaway and respond within 1 week to claim your prize!
+Please mark the email [email protected]club.ca as a "safe sender" when you enter a Bookalicious giveaway and respond within 1 week to claim your prize!

 Book and CD Cover images published courtesy of Random House Canada.
 Photo of Ami courtesy of © Ian McKay